vmmc2/Welcome-to-the-Dart-Side/Reviewing/3_Animations Tutorial.md

 * Through this way, we can change the animation.value along a curve.
 * For more info, check the Flutter documentation about the CurvedAnimation() class.
 * If we are working with a CurvedAnimation() class, you must assure that: __The lower_bound of the animation is 0 and the upper_bound of the animation is 1.__
+* If we are using the CurvedAnimation() class, __then we are not going to use the controller.value but instead we are going to use the animation.value.__